Apollys/PoEDynamicLootFilter/Readme.md

 ### To-Do
  - [ ] Add first-time setup support
-   - [ ] Backend function `is_first_time`
+   - [x] Add backend function `is_first_launch`
    - [ ] If yes, prompt user for profile name, create profile, explain how to configure options and add custom rules
  - [ ] Implement Create Profile button in UI
  - [ ] Implement UI display error messages on important failures
    - [ ] Failed to import filter
    - [ ] Or more generally, always report status of last action
- - [ ] Explicitly check for presence of downloaded filter, give more clear error message if missing
+ - [x] ~~Explicitly check for presence of downloaded filter, give more clear error message if missing~~
- - [ ] Report status of last action in text box in UI
+	   This was already done, the UI just needs to propogate the error
  - [ ] Skip unrecognized commands in Profile.changes file (with warning)
    - Likely cause is depracated feature from version update
    - Better not to fail in this case